 Co-Vice Presidents, Middle School

-Class representatives help to organize and disseminate information about grade level projects and events, serve as an informational resource for other class parents, and work closely with the PA President, Co-VPs for their division, and the Office of Parent Relations on both division specific and school-wide special activities and initiatives.
+Class representatives help to organize and disseminate information about grade level projects and events, serve as an informational resource for other class parents, and work closely with the PA President, Co-VPs for their division, and the Office of Parent Engagement on both division-specific and school-wide special activities and initiatives.

 All parents are automatically members of the Parent Association.
 Whether you are an Upper school mom, a Middle School dad, or the family of an international student in town on a visit, all parents are always welcome at PA meetings and events.